hydraulic-software/conveyor/guidebook/docs/configs/download-pages.md

 The `app.site.move-from` config key doesn't need to be permanent; after your users have moved and no app is checking the old site for updates, as you phase it out you can remove that config.

+The way it works is by making a transitory release into the old site, modifying specific artifacts for the transition:

+* On macOS, the `appcast-*.rss` files will point to the package in the new site.
+* On Linux, the Debian package is set up so the next installation will update the URI set in `/etc/apt/sources.list.d` to point to the new site.
+* On Windows, the `metadata.properties` file will contain the instructions for reinstalling the app pointing to the new location of the AppInstaller file.
+  This has to be used with Conveyor's [escape hatch mechanism](escape-hatch.md).
+* Finally, the `download.html` page and the icons will be updated to point everything to the new location, so even users coming to the old site will be pointed to links into the new site.